smonsalvemej2019/Object-Oriented-Programming-Notes/README.md

 //---------------Inheritance With Access Specifiers--------------------------------------------------------//

 //Child classes can access private attributes of other classes
 //This is called the protected access specifier

+class Company {

-class Company {//company is a class with protected attr
+//company is a class with protected attr

 public:

     string compName;
     string address;
     Company();
 protected:

     string depName;
     int noOfEmpl;//number of employees
     float earnings;
 };

+Company::Company(){

-Company::Company(){//default constructor definition
+//default constructor definition

     cout<<"\nHello from the Company parent class construct"<<endl;
     compName = "n/a";
     address = "n/a";